New solutions using Bluetooth Beacons & Tags claim to be far cheaper than their Active RFID counterpart. Here’s why it makes sense.

 Tracking tags come in all kinds of shapes and sizes.
 For general purposes, it might not matter whether your BLE tag is long, short, or anything else.
-However, for some it will matter greatly.
+However, for some, it will matter greatly.
 For example, some packages will be difficult to affix a tag to.
-Here, you may be able to use a Card Beacon or other thin or specially-designed tag.
+Here, you may be able to use a Smart Badge or other thin or specially-designed tag.
 Similarly, the external shell on Bluetooth tags can differ.
 While most are durable enough for the daily grind, they generally won’t be ready for very cold weather or physical stress.
 That’s why tags like Tough Beacon were made.

 RFID and Bluetooth tag hardware differ.
 Some may be:

-Then, there’s sensors.
-Accelerometers, light sensors, and other types of sensors are able to add more capabilities to your existing infrastructure.
-This can also add to initial cost of your infrastructure.
+Then, there are sensors.
+Accelerometers, light, temperature, humidity, and other types of sensors are able to add more capabilities to your existing infrastructure.
+This can also add to the initial cost of your infrastructure.
 However, by leveraging these sensors to increase energy saving initiatives, they may also help your infrastructure last months or years longer.
 Don’t forget about Bluetooth 5, which will be making future tags infinitely more competitive.